opengeospatial/Geotech/terminology/Project Management.md

 Complete - although we are still accepting latecomers

 ### 0.3 Review and develop actions and programme
-Started - kick-off meeting will take this forward
+Started - kick-off meeting 20/5/19 will confirm this

 ### 0.4 Set up collaborative working platform
 This is it!
 NCC to add relevant docs and provide briefing.

 ## Stage 1 – Initial review and draft recommendations